Calibrated Multi-Level Quantile Forecasting

-In this section, we present our online method for generating calibrated, distributionally consistent quantile forecasts given an initially uncalibrated base forecaster.
+In this section, we present our online method for generating calibrated, distributionally consistent quantile forecasts given an arbitrary base forecaster.
 We do so by learning offsets that result in calibrated forecasts when added to the base forecasts.
-All omitted proofs in this and proceeding sections are deferred to Appendix \ref{sec:proofs_APPENDIX} unless otherwise stated.
+All omitted proofs in this and subsequent sections are deferred to Appendix \ref{sec:proofs_APPENDIX} or \ref{sec:negative_results_APPENDIX} unless otherwise stated.